ElliotCouvignou/Project4/README.md

 - Player freedom over how they want to build/upgrade their abilities via items and skill trees.

 # How To Play (WIP):
-- Currently trying to create a release branch with our most stable
+- Currently trying to create a release branch with our most stable build.

 Important: *This game runs on dedicated servers hosted on AWS Gamelift, if you cannot get into the game then the servers most likely aren't up.*